 Omicron phishing scam already spotted in UK

-U.K. consumer watchdog “Which?” has raised the alarm that a new phishing scam, doctored up to look like official communications from the National Health Service (NHS), is targeting people with offers for free PCR tests for the COVID-19 Omicron variant.
-Sent by text, email and even offered over the phone, threat actors are contacting people across the U.K. offering them what they say are new test kits specifically designed to detect the Omicron variant.
-The emails are littered with grammatical errors and ask for £1.24 as a delivery fee giving the scammers access to the target’s banking information as well as standard PII.
+U.K. consumer watchdog “Which?” is warning about a new phishing scam, made to look like an official communication from the UK National Health Service (NHS), offering free PCR tests for the COVID-19 Omicron variant.
+The message is being sent by text, email and over the phone, and they stress that the new test kits are specifically designed to detect the Omicron variant.
+The emails contain many grammatical errors and ask for £1.24 as a delivery fee giving the scammers access to the target’s banking information as well as standard PII.

 Pegasus spyware reportedly hacked iPhones of U.S. State Department and diplomats

-Apple reportedly notified several U.S. Embassy and State Department employees that their iPhones may have been targeted by an unknown assailant using state-sponsored spyware created by the controversial Israeli company NSO Group, according to multiple reports from Reuters and The Washington Post.
-At least 11 U.S. Embassy officials stationed in Uganda or focusing on issues pertaining to the country are said to have been singled out using iPhones registered to their overseas phone numbers, although the identity of the threat actors behind the intrusions, or the nature of the information sought, remains unknown as yet.
+Apple has reportedly “notified several U.S. Embassy and State Department employees that their iPhones may have been targeted by an unknown assailant using state-sponsored spyware created by the controversial Israeli company NSO Group,” this according to reports from Reuters and The Washington Post.
+The campaign seems to have focused on U.S. Embassy officials stationed in Uganda.
+The identity of the threat actors behind the intrusions, or the nature of the information sought, remains unknown.

 Realistic looking fake Office 365 spam quarantine alerts on the rise